vendia/blog/releases/2021-12-10-releasenotes.md

 ---
 title: 'A Sleigh Full of New Features'
-description: 'mart contracts, a pay-as-you-go pricing plan, the beta release of Azure support, and more!'
+description: 'Smart contracts, a pay-as-you-go pricing plan, the beta release of Azure support, and more!'
 date: '2021-12-10'
 draft: false
 tags: